Introduction

 }

-- If you don't need grouped output: No changes are required.
-Your queries will run faster by default.
+- If grouped output is not necessary: No action is required.
+Queries will run faster by default.

 If you were using

-: Remove the argument from your mutation call.
-Results will be returned in the same order as your input file.If you weren't using
+groupObjects: true: Remove the argument from your mutation call.
+Results will now directly align with your input rows. -

-: No changes are needed.
-Your mutations will continue to work as before, with improved reliability.
+groupObjects: No changes are required.
+Mutations will continue functioning with improved reliability.

-Most apps don't require grouped output, and the overhead was causing performance issues.
-These changes provide faster, more predictable results that are easier to process at scale.
+Most apps do not require grouped output, and the overhead it causes can severely impact performance.
+By defaulting to flat structures, these updates provide faster and more predictable results that are easier to process at scale.